What Does FPS Mean in Games?

 #9.
 Overclock Your Computer

 Overclocking is also commonly used among gamers to increase FPS for better gaming experience.

 If you are a game enthusiast and know overclocking well, it can be an option to overclock some hardware on your computer like GPU, CPU, monitor, and etc. However, it is not recommended for ordinary gamers who are not familiar with this operation, as it may cause overheating and even more serious issues if you overclock your hardware inappropriately.

 #10.
 Use FPS Booster Program

 If the above methods make little difference to your FPS, you can employ a certain FPS booster program, like Razer Cortex.
 This utility will help to optimize your computer for gaming automatically during the gaming session.
 Of course, you can try other apps, but you should make sure they won’t do harm to your computer.

-This post has given detailed information about FPS and the reason of low FPS, as well as how to improve FPS.
+This post has given detailed information about FPS and the reason for low FPS, as well as how to increase FPS.
 If you find some other methods to increase FPS, just let us know by leaving a message in the comment section below.
 Alternatively, you are welcome to contact us directly via [email protected].